Orca: Attacks on humans by captive orcas

 Unlike wild orcas, captive orcas have made nearly two dozen attacks on humans since the 1970s, some of which have been fatal.

 Human attacks on orcas

 Competition with fishermen also led to orcas being regarded as pests.
 In the waters of the Pacific Northwest and Iceland, the shooting of orcas was accepted and even encouraged by governments.
 As an indication of the intensity of shooting that occurred until fairly recently, about 25% of the orcas captured in Puget Sound for aquariums through 1970 bore bullet scars.
-The U.S. Navy claimed to have deliberately killed hundreds of orcas in Icelandic waters in 1956 with machine guns, rockets, and depth charges.
+The US Navy claimed to have deliberately killed hundreds of orcas in Icelandic waters in 1956 with machine guns, rockets, and depth charges.